zwe-htet-paing/cook-assistant/README.md

 7. Response Time (Time Series): A time series chart showing the response time of conversations over time.
 This panel is useful for identifying performance issues and ensuring the system's responsiveness.

 ## Acknowledgements

 This project was made possible by the insights and skills gained from [LLM-Zoomcamp](https://github.com/DataTalksClub/llm-zoomcamp) and the concept of Retriever-Augmented Generation (RAG).
-A special thanks to Alexey Grigorev and the DataTalks team for their valuable resources and guidance on working with large language models and RAG techniques.
+A special thanks to "Alexey Grigorev" and the "DataTalks" team for their valuable resources and guidance on working with large language models and RAG techniques.

 ## References